 Here’s a spot from Darcy Stapleford, senior news promotion producer for KSTU, the Scripps Fox affiliate in Salt Lake City.
 “Our anchor, Kelly Chapman, suggested we shoot our holiday promo at a light display this year,” Stapleford says.
 “I began to think how colorful lights on long, dark, winter nights is a good comparison to finding love, hope and inspiration during the dark days of the COVID-19 Pandemic.”

 WFSB in Hartford-New Haven, Conn., is a legacy station with a history of ratings dominance in the market over many decades.
 How does a TV station get there?
 And once there, what’s the secret to remaining on top?

-New jobs listed on TVNewsCheck’s Media Job Center include openings for a promotion manager in Lincoln, Neb., and a promotions producer in Nashville.
+New jobs posted to TVNewsCheck’s Media Job Center include openings for a senior director of media and business technology in Atlanta and a research director in Tampa.